vicboma1/emulators/gameboyclassic/README.md

-* some games do not work yet.
+* Some games do not work for now.
 Step by step.